mares29/laravel-ip-filter/README.md

-# Breadcrumb for Laravel 5
+# IP Filter for Laravel 5 Application

 This package provide simple way to filter user access by IP addresses for your Laravel 5 application.